Ambrosia (band)

 Ambrosia is an American rock band formed in Los Angeles in 1970.
-Ambrosia had five Top 40 hit singles released between 1975 and 1980, including the Top 5 hits "How Much I Feel" and "Biggest Part of Me", and Top 20 hits "You're the Only Woman (You & I)" and "Holdin' on to Yesterday".
-Most of the original band members have been active with the group continuously since their 1989 reformation to the present day, with the notable exception of original guitarist and lead vocalist David Pack who left in 2000.
+Ambrosia had five top 40 hit singles released between 1975 and 1980, including the top 5 hits "How Much I Feel" and "Biggest Part of Me", and top 20 hits "You're the Only Woman (You & I)" and "Holdin' on to Yesterday".
+In 1989, the group's original lineup reunited, and following the departure of guitarist and frontman David Pack in 2000, the group has been augmented by various singers and led by fellow founders Joe Puerta (bass/vocals) and drummer Burleigh Drummond.
+Original keyboardist Christopher North also performed with Ambrosia until his death in 2026.

-Ambrosia currently tours internationally and has worked in the past and present with Alan Parsons, Bruce Hornsby, Bill Champlin, Michael McDonald, and Peter Beckett among other notable artists.
+Ambrosia currently tours internationally and has worked in the past and present with Alan Parsons, Bruce Hornsby, Bill Champlin, Michael McDonald and Peter Beckett, among other notable artists.

 Formation

 The group was founded as a quartet with guitarist/vocalist David Pack, bassist/vocalist Joe Puerta, keyboardist Christopher North and drummer Burleigh Drummond.
 According to Joe Puerta, their original name was "Ambergris Mite," but after doing some touring they discovered there was already a band using the name "Ambergris," so they turned to the dictionary and picked the name "Ambrosia" because a name meaning "nectar of the gods" seemed fitting.
 While Ambrosia had several radio hits in the 1970s, much of the material on their five albums is progressive in nature.

 The founding constituents of Ambrosia were reared in Southern California's South Bay, later adopting San Pedro as their hometown.
-Their initial musical influences, like many of their generation, came from the Beach Boys, Jimmy Reed, King Crimson, and the Beatles.
+Their initial musical influences, like many of their generation, came from the Beach Boys, Jimmy Reed, King Crimson and the Beatles.
 Ambrosia fused symphonic art rock with a slickly produced pop sound, resulting in a "melodic prog" style.

 Early on, the band was infatuated with Crosby, Stills, Nash, & Young and began to experiment with vocal harmonies.

 The musicians, inspired by the music and artists of the progressive rock era, acquired a significant regional admiration.
 In 1971, a friend who was doing sound for the Hollywood Bowl, invited them to play there on stage to test a new sound system that had been installed.
 The head engineer in charge at the Bowl was so impressed with the group that he invited them back to attend performances by the Los Angeles Philharmonic.
 He introduced them to conductor Zubin Mehta, who featured Ambrosia as part of a so-called All-American Dream Concert.